Halle Berry Lifts Her Shirt To Show Off ‘Ripped Abs’ In Sweaty New Instagram Post

 “Wow!!!!
 Now that’s work to the maximum.
 I have always wanted that myself!
 Working towards my goal.
 You just made my day.
 Truly an inspiration.
 I will get there too,” a fourth comment read.

-Halle has become a bit of a health and fitness guru to fans over the years, and has revealed that working out is actually some that she has come to love.
+Halle has become a bit of a health and fitness guru to fans over the years and has revealed that working out is actually something that she has come to love.

 “The truth is, when you get fit, exercise is actually something you look forward to.
 It’s a stress reliever, makes you feel relaxed, optimistic and those endorphins are just heavenly,” Halle Berry said in the caption of an Instagram post back in February 2018.